avineshwar/secretgrind/README.md

 		SG_TAINT_SUMMARY(name)				-> display a summary
 		SG_READ_TAINT_STATE(name, address, length)	-> display taint for range [address - address + length - 1]

 	However, you should use those sparsely: as they are inserted in your code at compilation time, they change the original program binary.
-For example, you might see stack variables not tainted when you use these APIs, and not tainted when you do not - the stack may be used to push function arguments...
+For example, you might see stack variables not tainted when you use these APIs, but tainted when you do not - the stack may be used to push function arguments...

 	To use those APIs, you must `#include "secretgrind.h"` in your file: